jindrapetrik/jpexs-decompiler/libsrc/ffdec_lib/testdata/as3_ctor_field_init/README.md

 after `mSource = data`).
 Those must stay in the constructor: field initializers run before the ctor body, so the source slot is still null.

+`TestCtorDependsOnBaseSlot` covers the same pattern when the source slot is declared on a superclass (`mText = String(mOrigin)` after `mOrigin = origin`).
+Child field initializers run before `super()`, so inherited slots without an ABC constant are still at default there.

 ## Rebuild

 ```bash